 A cactus dahlia blooming in my garden

 Fall may be poking a tentative finger into my garden, but my dahlias still think it’s summer.
 Every morning I wake up to a multitude of new blooms.
 And, no matter how many I harvest, the next day there are still more waiting to be cut.
-To me, October means breakfast with an armload of fresh flowers, their brilliant, flat-tipped petals still wet with the morning dew.
+To me, October means breakfast with an armload of fresh flowers whose brilliant, flat-tipped petals are still wet with the morning dew.

 My first dahlia memory dates back to the 1960s when I was a kid growing up in northern Delaware.
-This was a time when suburbs were still interspersed with working farms in an eclectic mix of cow pastures and neatly manicured lawns.
+This was a time when suburbs were still sprinkled with working farms in an eclectic mix of cow pastures and neatly manicured lawns.
 One such farm was located at the crossroads of two suburban streets, Silverside and Faulk.
-In September, the portion of the property adjoining the busy corner was transformed from grassland into a field of dahlias.
+In September, the portion of the property adjoining the busy corner transformed from grassland into a field of dahlias.

 Thus began my love affair with these beautiful flowers.

 So many dahlias, so little time

-The flamboyant flowers are perhaps best known for their tall, celery-like stems and gigantic flowers, but they come in all kinds of sizes.
+Perhaps best known for their tall, celery-like stems and gigantic blooms, the flamboyant flowers nevertheless come in all kinds of sizes.
 These range from the very tall (around 7 feet) to just under 12 inches.
-There are thousands of varieties.
+There are literally thousands of varieties.